TrellixVulnTeam/swahilipython_SCMU/Doc/library/html.parser.rst

    The *data* parameter will be the entire contents of the declaration inside the ``<![...]>`` markup.
 It is sometimes useful to be overridden by a derived class.
-The base class implementation does nothing.
+The base kundi implementation does nothing.

 .. _htmlparser-examples: